Cast Iron 101 :: How to Season Cast Iron

 First, you’ll need to do heavy cleaning on your cast iron.
 This can be accomplished a couple of ways.
 Here are some options:

 Scrub.
-Give your cast iron a really good scrubbing using the method I describe in How to Clean Cast Iron.
+Give your piece a really good scrubbing using the method I describe in How to Clean Cast Iron.

 Sandblast.
-If the scrubbing method I mentioned before still doesn’t clean it, you can take your cast iron to a local collision center for sandblasting to remove all of the rust and residue.
+If the scrubbing method I mentioned before still doesn’t clean it, you can take it to a local collision center for sandblasting to remove all of the rust and residue.
 Make sure that they use the walnut shell method of sandblasting.

 Heat in Oven.
 I’ve not used this method, but I’ve heard of placing your cast iron in your oven when you use the self-clean feature.
 Be sure to place a sheet of foil underneath the cookware to catch any of the residue that will burn off of it.
 Please note that I’ve not used this method myself.
 I am always concerned with the extreme heat in the self-cleaning cycle and am not sure I want anything in my oven during that time.